kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * `--filter pandoc-fignos` : figure numbers
 * `--filter pandoc-tablenos` : table numbers

+They allow you reference a figure, equation or table.
+For example Equation {@eq:pi} is an example of a block equation in Markdown.

 As you can see, there are a lot of arguments that can be passed to Pandoc.
 I've found using Makefiles for recording your past commands and documenting these instructions extremely useful.

 # Downside to using Markdown?

 Pandoc allows you to define \LaTeX\ blocks in a markdown file, which are passed straight through to \LaTeX\ without any change.
 \LaTeX\ then processes it and renders it correctly.
-Which means if you want to generate a pdf, you are in luck!
+Which means if you want to generate a PDF, you are in luck!
 You have the entire arsenal of \LaTeX\ commands at your disposal.

-However, when converting to html or docx files, pandoc will just choose to remove \LaTeX\ blocks.
+However, when converting to html or docx files, pandoc will choose to remove \LaTeX\ blocks.
 There is a workaround for equations.
-You can specify `--mathjax` which will attempt to render \LaTeX\ as mathjax, which works most of the time.
+You can specify `--mathjax` and force Pandoc to attempt to render \LaTeX\ as mathjax, which works most of the time.
 This page for example was generated entirely from a markdown file, rendered to html using pandoc.
-I have found a few cases where mathjax did not work correctly for me.
-So there may be some experimenting involved.
+I have found a few cases where mathjax did not work correctly for me, so there may be some experimenting involved.
-With DOCX, pandoc will (currently) convert to mathjax and then to Word's equation editor format, but this seems to work only with the certain set of the markdown equation syntax that pandoc supports.
+With DOCX, you can pass in the `--mathjax` flag, and Pandoc will convert it to Word's equation editor format, but this seems to work only with the certain set of the markdown equation syntax that pandoc supports.
 In the case of tables, it is Markdown or bust.
 You have to format it in the Markdown table format that pandoc supports if you want a HTML or DOCX output.

-The good news is that anything you do in \LaTeX, you can do in Markdown and render as a pdf.
+The good news is that anything you do in \LaTeX, you can do in Markdown and render as a PDF.
 This includes equations, tables, citations, references, images, lists, tikz diagrams etc.
-The bad news is that if you do decide to use \LaTeX\ syntax, you are still writing \LaTeX\ (although a lot less of it), and you have lost complete html and docx conversion capability.
+The bad news is that if you do decide to use \LaTeX\ syntax, you are still writing \LaTeX\ (although a lot less of it), and you have lost complete HTML and DOCX conversion capability.
 Also, Markdown / Pandoc (currently) does not support splitting the source document across multiple files.
 This was not as much a deal breaker for me, since the markup is pretty light and having it all in a single file is fine for a technical paper.
 However, for large reports extending hundreds of pages this may be a issue.